venetahar/iso-privacy-tee-he/README.md

 # iso-privacy-tee-he
-Combined repository hosting experiments on Trusted Execution Environments and Homomorphic Encryption
+Combined repository hosting experiments using Privacy preserving experiments in Tensorflow.
+See the individual folders for more details.